ropensci/roweb3/content/blog/2025-04-15-champions-project-wrapup/index.md

 - Sunny organized a workshop to teach how to use the package she developed during the champions program in Taiwan.
 - Ezekiel submitted a proposal to the R Consortium to create the [Unilorin R user Group](https://www.meetup.com/unilorin-r-users-group/), which received partial funding to get it started.
 After a successful year of operation, with 5 events held and more than 600 members, the group was awarded another R Consortium grant to continue its activities during 2025.
-- Andrea organized several events in Argentina, including a talk at the R-Ladies Buenos Aires chapter and the RenBaires R user Group about the arcenso package and the Champions Program.
+- Andrea organized several events in Argentina, including a talk at the [R-Ladies Buenos Aires chapter and the RenBaires R user Group](https://www.meetup.com/rbuenosaires/events/304935866/?eventOrigin=group_events_list) about the arcenso package and the Champions Program.
 - Sehrish shared her experience on the rOpenSci Champions Program at the webinar [Championing omics data analysis through Open science, Mentoring and Innovating tool](https://bdsi.anu.edu.au/news-events/events/championing-omics-data-analysis-through-open-science-mentoring-and-innovating) at the Australian National University.
 - Francesca organize a meetup with R-Ladies Floripa to introduce her package pcir.

 rOpenSci's community spaces also benefited from the participation of the champions:

-- Sunny participated as a panelist in the community call [From Novice to Contributor: Making and Supporting First-Time Contributions to FOSS](https://ropensci.org/commcalls/first-time-contributor/) telling about her experience developing the *bbsTawian* package as a project in the Champions Program,
+- Sunny participated as a panelist in the community call [From Novice to Contributor: Making and Supporting First-Time Contributions to FOSS](https://ropensci.org/commcalls/first-time-contributor/) telling about her experience developing the *bbsTawian* package as a project in the Champions Program.
+She also [become a reviewer for rOpenSci's software peer review](https://github.com/ropensci/software-review/issues/698).
 - Andrea participated in the Community Call in Spanish [Fostering Open Science in Latin America - rOpenSci Champions Program](https://ropensci.org/es/commcalls/champions-latino-2025/) sharing her experience during the Champions Program with people interested in applying to the next cohort.
+As a co-orgaizer of R en Buenos Aires RUG, she organize the meetup [Shit, Git!
+How to handle Errors in Git and not died trying](https://www.meetup.com/rbuenosaires/events/308338205/) in Spanish, helping with the new material for the next cohort training.
 - Ezekiel participated as a mentor in the [Coworking Mini-Hackathon for First-Time Contributors](https://ropensci.org/blog/2025/01/24/coworking-hackathons/), helping people do their first contributions to R packages.
 - Francesca was the main host of our first community call in Portugues [The R community speaks Portuguese](https://ropensci.org/commcalls/translation-portuguese/) and also one of the mentors of our [Tradução + Hackathon = Traslaton rOpenSci](https://www.eventbrite.cl/e/traducao-hackathon-traslaton-ropensci-tickets-1045507530167) during LatinR 2024.